 Concentration Declaration.
 The student must declare a concentration prior to the beginning of the junior year and will be expected to meet the requirements for that concentration.
-Each concentration must consist of at least five independent courses, that is courses not counted elsewhere in the curriculum.
-The concentration selection may be changed at the beginning of any semester; however, the student is responsible for checking the concentration requirements and scheduled offerings when a concentration is changed late in a program.
-In addition, the student must inform the SPEA Recorder in order to have the concentration changed.
+The concentration selection may be changed at the beginning of any semester after that; however, the student is responsible for checking the concentration requirements and scheduled offerings when a concentration is changed late in a program.

 Requirements for a "double concentration."
 SPEA undergraduate students may pursue the completion of requirements in a second SPEA concentration.
 If they have completed the requirements for two concentrations, they will be considered to have completed a "double concentration."
-A double concentration requires that the student have at least five independent courses in each concentration.
+A double concentration requires that the student have at least five independent courses in each concentration (that is, courses not counted elsewhere in the curriculum or in another concentration).

 Degree Application.
-A candidate for graduation must file a formal application for the degree with the School at the beginning of the senior year.
+A candidate for graduation must file a formal application for the degree with the School at the beginning of his senior year.
 The School will not be responsible for the graduation of seniors who fail to meet this requirement.

 Credit Deadline.
-All credit of candidates for degrees, except that for the work of the current semester, must be on record at least two months prior to the end of the semester in which they expect to graduate.
+All credit of candidates for degrees, except that for the work of the current semester, must be on record at least two months prior to the end of the semester in which he expects to graduate.

 Student Guidance and Counseling Services.
-The undergraduate counselor is available to help students explore their educational and career alternatives.
-The Public Careers Internship and Placement Center assists students with career information and services.
 An important portion of total faculty time is devoted to assisting students to make proper program and career choices.
+However, the student is responsible for planning his own program and for meeting degree requirements.

-It is the student's responsibility to understand fully, and to comply with, all the provisions of the degree program in which the student is enrolled.
+It is his responsibility to understand fully, and to comply with, all the provisions of this document.

 Requirements for a Second Bachelor's Degree.
 Normally the holder of a bachelor's degree who wishes to pursue further education is encouraged to become qualified for admission to graduate study.
-In certain cases, however, a student who already has a bachelor's degree may be admitted to candidacy for an associate or second bachelor's degree.
-When such admission is granted, the candidate must earn at least 30 additional credit hours as a student enrolled in SPEA and meet all the requirements of the SPEA degree (A.S. or B.S) being sought.
+In certain cases, however, a student who already has a bachelors degree may be admitted to candidacy for an associate or second bachelor's degree.
+When such admission is granted, the candidate must earn at least 30 additional credit hours as a student enrolled in SPEA and meet all the requirements of the SPEA degree (A.S. or B.S.) being sought.

 Off-Campus Credit Through Internships.
-The School strongly encourages students without previous job-related experience to work to seek an internship through the Public Careers Internship and Placement Center, Credit for approved internships is normally on the basis of six credit hours for a full-time experience for a semester.
+The School strongly encourages students without previous job-related experience to seek an internship through the Center for Public Affairs Service-Learning.
+Credit for approved internships is normally on the basis of six credit hours for a full-time experience for a semester.
+Credit is not granted for prior professional experience nor for internships arranged elsewhere than the School.

 The maximum credit allowable in the SPEA degree program for internships is 15 credit hours.
 If credit is granted by an academic program outside the School of Public and Environmental Affairs, the Standards Committee must approve the credit being applied toward the SPEA degree.
-In no case will more than ten (10) credits for internships granted by other institutions or departments be applied toward a degree in the School of Public and Environmental Affairs.
+In no case will more than ten (10) credits for internships granted by other institutions or departments be applied toward a degree in the School of Public and Environmental: Affairs.